Skip to main content

 ROBS requires a C-Corp because the 401(k) plan must purchase qualifying employer securities - stock - which only C-Corporations issue in the way required under IRC 401(a).
 LLCs, S-Corps, and sole proprietorships cannot be used.

 If you haven’t formed your entity yet, that’s fine.
-Talcott Forge handles entity formation guidance as part of the ROBS process.
+Nexus coordinates entity formation as part of the ROBS setup process.
 Don’t form your entity before starting the ROBS process - the plan and entity need to be set up in the correct sequence.

 Choosing a Jurisdiction